Caravanserai: Caravanserai

 Caravanserai (کاروانسرای), is the Persian compound word variant combining kārvān "caravan" with -sarāy "palace", "building with enclosed courts".
 Here "caravan" means a group of traders, pilgrims, and travelers, engaged in long-distance travel.
 The word is also rendered as caravansary, caravansaray, caravanseray, caravansara, and caravansarai.
 In scholarly sources, it is often used as an umbrella term for multiple related types of commercial buildings similar to inns or hostels, whereas the actual instances of such buildings had a variety of names depending on the region and the local language.
 However, the term was typically preferred for rural inns built along roads outside of city walls.
+Serai shares the same etymology as seraglio, an administrative building with a courtyard.